-In accordance with the Government's suggestions, investigations were made by the Commissioners, and a Tariff Investigation Report was presented by them on the 22nd April, 1915.
+In accordance with the Government's suggestions, investigations were made by the Commissioners, and a Tariff Investigation report was presented by them on the 22nd April, 1915.
 The matters dealt with in the report comprise:-Progress of manufacturing industries; comparison of the value of output of manufacturing industries with the value of imports; conflicting interests of the different industries; profits to manufacturers; salaries and wages; local prejudice against the use of Australian goods; complaints of lessening efficiency of workers; the future of Australian manufacturing industries in the relation to employment; large scale industry; duties on raw materials; interstate freights; prohibiting duties; export duties; mode of stating the ad valorem rates of duty chargeable.
+In all 70 reports were issued, and the matters dealt with are given in detail in Year Book No. 9, page 1134.